The Garden Grazer

 Customizing

-Beans & veggies: Swap in some cooked sweet corn kernels, red bell pepper, roasted bell pepper, cucumber, or anything else that sounds good.
+Beans & veggies: Swap in cooked sweet corn kernels, red bell pepper, roasted bell pepper, cucumber, or anything else that sounds good.
 You can also use two cans black beans instead of one chickpea and one black bean.

-Make it spicy: Add diced jalapeño pepper, chili powder, red pepper flakes, or a pinch of cayenne pepper to taste.
+Make it spicy: Add more diced jalapeño pepper, chili powder, red pepper flakes, or a pinch of cayenne pepper to taste.

 Serving